 Typically, marijuana topicals don’t make you test positive for THC.
 You’ll need THC to enter your bloodstream to trigger a positive response.
 Since these products don’t make you “high,” you can go to work or school without anyone suspecting otherwise.
 Still, products with THC have caused positive test results in rare cases.
 If you don’t want to risk it, skip the topical before your drug test or use CBD topicals instead.

 If marijuana is legal in your area, you can order topicals online or buy them from the local dispensary.
 You can also make topicals at home similar to the way that you’d make cannabutter.
 Grind the cannabis, cook it with oil, strain the mixture and enjoy your topical.
 Add your favorite essential oils to give your ointment a fresh or fruity scent.

-Overall, topicals provide fast, soothing relief for pain, itching, burns, inflammation, and dry skin.
+Overall, topicals provide fast, soothing relief for itching, burns, inflammation, and dry skin.
 Topicals won’t get you high, but they’re still illegal if your state hasn’t legalized cannabis.
 You can use CBD topicals if marijuana isn’t legal in your region.
 Buy marijuana topicals from a dispensary, or make topicals with your favorite strains at home.